In this article...

 - Provide a proper receipt for security deposit funds;

-- Disclose where the landlord is holding secuirty deposit funds;
+- Disclose where the landlord is holding security deposit funds;

 - Avoid commingling security deposit funds with the landlord’s own money;

-- Provide proper evidence of any repairs for which secuirty deposit funds are used.
+- Provide proper evidence of any repairs for which security deposit funds are used.

-In a following article, we will examine the CRLTO in more detail, including a more detailed explanation of each of these requirements.
+In the following article, we will examine the CRLTO in more detail, including a more detailed explanation of each requirement.